kadok0520/MIT-Scratch3/README.md

 http://your_docker_server_ip:80

 # Notices
-Your server at least 500 MB Memory !
+Your server will cost at least 500 MB Memory !